BackmanLab/SMLM-SREV/README.md

 - For the *n* number of SREV configs in this production directory, have *n* directories (one for each SREV config).
 Each SREV config should be assigned its own index that is between 1 to *n*.
 The SREV config file name should be named as "config-$_i_.dump", where $_i_ is the index of that SREV config.
 Each of the directories within the production directory should also be assigned its own index that is between 1 to *n*.
 Each of these directories within the production directory should be named as "Config_$_i_", where $_i_ is the assigned index of that directory.
 Each of these directories should only contain the SREV config that is of the same index as the directory.

+REFERENCES AND ACKNOWLEDGEMENTS:

+The simulations scripted here were performed using the LAMMPS Molecular Dynamics Simulator.
+For more on LAMMPS, consult https://www.lammps.org .

+LAMMPS - A flexible simulation tool for particle-based materials modeling at the atomic, meso, and continuum scales, Comp.
+Phys.
+Comm.
+271, 108171 (2022)